 - Monday, October 14, 2019

 - Monday, October 14, 2014

 Past Columbus Day dates include: October 8, 2018; October 9, 2017; October 10, 2016; October 12, 2015; October 13, 2014; October 14, 2013; October 8, 2012; October 10, 2011; October 11, 2010 and October 12, 2009.

 Three distinctly New England annual events should top your list of activities if you're visiting the region during the three-day Columbus Day Weekend:

 - The Damariscotta Pumpkinfest & Regatta in Damariscotta, Maine, is always held over Columbus Day Weekend, and it is a sight to see.
 Giant pumpkins go on parade and become works of art, and there are pumpkin pie eating contests, Pumpkin Derby races and pumpkin pancakes for breakfast.
 Kids can participate in an Easter-egg-style hunt for more than 300 Jack-be-Littles, and the 180-foot giant pumpkin drop onto a derelict vehicle is a gooey orange mess of destruction.
 The ultimate event of the weekend, though, is Columbus Day Monday's Pumpkin Regatta, where giant hollowed-out pumpkins are used as boats in a madcap race—get there early for a harborside seat.

-- The Cranberry Harvest Celebration in Wareham, Massachusetts, is your annual chance to observe the cranberry harvest and maybe even wade into a bog or observe the colorful scene from a helicopter.
-Held the Saturday and Sunday before Columbus Day, this fall tradition also features cooking demonstrations, a marketplace, live music, paddle boats, children's rides and activities and plentiful food to sample.
+- The Nantucket Conservation Foundation's Cranberry Festival on the Massachusetts island of Nantucket is your annual chance to observe the cranberry harvest and maybe even wade into a bog.
+Held the Saturday before Columbus Day, this fall tradition also features freshly harvested cranberries for sale, hay rides, antique tractor displays, live music, children's activities and plentiful food to sample including Nantucket cranberry fudge.

 The Columbus Day Controversy